Term of the Moment

 Definition: Android market share

-As of 2024, Android's market share of smartphones is approximately 70% worldwide with iPhones making up the remaining share.
-In the U.S., Androids and iPhones are roughly 50/50.
+As of 2024, Android's market share of smartphones is approximately 70% worldwide with iPhones making up the rest.
+In the U.S., Android and iPhone market share is roughly 50/50.

-The reason Android is predominant worldwide is because Samsung, Google and dozens of other manufacturers make Androids compared to only one company, Apple, which makes the iPhone.
-Also, while Samsung's flagship Android phones can cost more than $1,000, there are Androids for as little as $100.
-Apple's least expensive model is generally in the $400 range.
+The reason Android is predominant worldwide is because Samsung, Google, Motorola and several other manufacturers make Androids compared to only one company, Apple, which makes the iPhone.
+Also, while flagship Android phones with maximum storage from Samsung and Google cost more than $1,000, there are very respectable Androids for much less.
+For example, in the May 2024 Wirecutter section of The New York Times, the two recommended "budget" smartphones were the $200 Samsung Galaxy A15 5G and the $300 Motorola Moto G Power.
+In 2024, NUU Mobile introduced a $99 Android phone (see NUU N10).
+Apple's least expensive iPhone starts at $400.

 Android Set the Bar for Bigger